Ordinal graphs and their $\mathrm{C}^*$-algebras

 Throughout the paper we will make use of ordinal arithmetic.
 If $\leq$ is a partial order on a set $A$, we say $\leq$ well-orders $A$ if for all $E\subseteq A$ with $E\not=\emptyset$, there exists $x\in E$ with $x=\min E$.
-An order isomorphism is an increasing bijection $f:A\rightarrow B$ between two ordered sets.
+An order isomorphism between two partially ordered sets is an increasing bijection $f:A\rightarrow B$ with an increasing inverse.
 An ordinal is an order isomorphism class of well-ordered sets.
-We denote the order isomorphism class of a well-ordered set $A$ by $\left[A\right]$.
+We denote the order isomorphism class of a well-ordered set $A$ as $\left[A\right]$.

 Ordinal addition is defined so that $\left[A\right]+\left[B\right]=\left[A\sqcup B\right]$ where $A\sqcup B$ is well-ordered by a relation $\leq$ which agrees with the order on $A$ and $B$ such that $a\leq b$ for all $a\in A$ and $b\in B$.
 Addition induces a well order on $\text{Ord}$, where for $\alpha,\beta\in\text{Ord}$, $\alpha\leq\beta$ if and only if there is $\gamma\in\text{Ord}$ such that $\alpha+\gamma=\beta$.
 Similarly, ordinal multiplication is defined by $\left[A\right]\cdot\left[B\right]=\left[A\times B\right]$ where $\left(a,b\right)\leq\left(c,d\right)$ if $b<d$, or if $b=d$ and $a\leq c$.
 For ordinals $\left[A\right]$ and $\left[B\right]$, exponentiation $\left[A\right]^{\left[B\right]}$ is defined to be $\left[C\right]$, where